GLOBAL MARKETS-Asia shares edge up, sentiment fragile on China growth fears

 The dollar was higher against most peers, with its index =USD against a basket of rivals at 101.58, just off its overnight two year peak.

-Benchmark US 10-year yields US10YT=RR were steady at 2.8121% in morning deals.
+Benchmark U.S. 10-year yields US10YT=RR ticked up to 2.8566% in early afternoon deals.
 Treasury yields retreated on Monday from hawkish Fed-induced highs, as the China lockdown and growth fears sent investors to the safety of U.S. bonds.

-The same worries jolted the oil market on Monday, slicing about 4% of its value to its lowest in two weeks.
-In early trade in Asia, U.S. crude CLc1 steadied a bit, up 0.05% at $98.59 per barrel and Brent LCOc1 was at $102.42, up 0.1%.
+The same worries jolted the oil market on Monday, with prices dropping by 4%.
+On Tuesday, U.S. crude CLc1 added 0.89% to $99.42 a barrel, while Brent LCOc1 rose more than a percent to $103.53 per barrel.
+O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh